 2 celery ribs, diced

 1 garlic clove, minced

 1Tbsp. fresh lemon juice-Adds brightness and “wakes up” the soup!

 Cut down carcass to fit into a large pot.
 Place turkey carcass, water, one onion cut in quarters, 1 carrot cut in chunks and bay leaves in a large pot; season with salt and black pepper and bring to a boil.
 Reduce heat; cover and simmer for about an hour.

 Into large skillet add oil and sauté onions and garlic for couple minutes.
 Add carrots and celery and sauté for another 2-3 minutes.
 Turn off the heat.

 Remove meat from bones and cut into bite-size pieces; set meat aside.
 Strain broth and skim fat;

-Add onion mixture, turkey and noodles into the broth and bring to a boil.
+Add onion mixture, turkey meat and orzo pasta into the broth and bring to a boil.

-Lower the heat and simmer until noodles are tender about 10-12 minutes.
+Lower the heat and simmer until orzo are tender about 10-12 minutes.
 Add lemon juice and season to taste with salt and black pepper.
-Sprinkle with fresh dill and parsley.
+Sprinkle with fresh herbs.